SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 **NVM3 installation for Si91x:**

-NVM3 in Si91x can be installed in two methods,
+NVM3 in Si91x can be installed with two methods:

 Procedure 1:

-Installing from Simplicity Studio,
+Installing from Simplicity Studio.

-1. After launching the application, double click on application slcp in Project Explorer
+1. After launching the application, double click on application slcp in Project Explorer.

 ![application slcp](./resources/app_slcp.png)

-2. Select SOFTWARE COMPONENTS in slcp
+2. Select SOFTWARE COMPONENTS in slcp.

 ![software components](./resources/software_components.png)

-3. Type "nvm3 for si91x" in search and select NVM3 for Si91x
+3. Type "nvm3 for si91x" in search and select NVM3 for Si91x.

 ![searching nvm3](./resources/slcp_search.png)

-4. Click install
+4. Click install.

 ![install component](./resources/install_component.png)

 Procedure 2:

-Add the below lines in the application slcp and launch the project in Simplicity Studio,
+Add the below lines in the application slcp and launch the project in Simplicity Studio.

 requires: